Ghost (Marvel Comics)

 Ghost is a character appearing in American comic books published by Marvel Comics.
 Created by David Michelinie and Bob Layton, the character first appeared in Iron Man #219 (June 1987).
 Ghost is a genius inventor and hacker who wears a battle suit that allows him to become invisible and intangible.
 Although he started out as an adversary of the superhero Iron Man, Ghost has also been depicted as an antihero and member of the Thunderbolts.

 The character has been substantially adapted from the comics into various forms of media, including animated television series and video games.
 Hannah John-Kamen portrays a gender flipped version of the character named Ava Starr in the Marvel Cinematic Universe (MCU) films Ant-Man and the Wasp (2018) and Thunderbolts* (2025).
 A reimagined version of the MCU Ghost made her comic debut in 2025.

 Publication history

 Created by David Michelinie and Bob Layton, the character first appeared in Iron Man #219 (June 1987).
+The character was introduced during Michelinie and Layton's second run on Iron Man, which also produced the "Armor Wars" storyline, with pencils by M.D.
+Bright.
 Originally a supervillain to Iron Man, Ghost has since become an anti-hero figure after becoming a member of the Thunderbolts during the events of "Dark Reign" and "Heroic Age".

 Fictional character biography

-Very little is known about the identity of the Ghost.
-He claims to have been an IT researcher at one time, and to have been made into what he is by corporate greed.
-The Ghost is an anti-capitalist saboteur who seeks to destroy various political and economic institutions he views as oppressive, apparently being most interested in those dealing with advanced technology and surveillance.
-He has, at times, hired his services out to corporations and other organizations, such as Norman Osborn's Thunderbolts, that wish to destroy rival groups, but invariably plans to turn on his own employers and topple them as well.